 No Stitch Cataract Surgery

 One of the latest advancements in cataract surgery doesn’t require any stitches or needles.
 This is known as “No Stitch” cataract surgery.
-The physicians at Louisiana Eye & Laser perform this type of minimally invasive cataract surgery for eligible patients.
-During the procedure, your Louisiana Eye & Laser eye surgeon makes a tiny, precise incision on the cornea to break up the cloudy lens.
+The physicians at Louisiana Eye & Laser Center perform this type of minimally invasive cataract surgery for eligible patients.
+During the procedure, your Louisiana Eye & Laser Center eye surgeon makes a tiny, precise incision on the cornea to break up the cloudy lens.
 The lens is then gently be washed away and the new lens is implanted.
 This type of procedure doesn’t require the need for IV sedation, stitches, or an eye patch after surgery.
 Therefore, patients are able to resume most normal activities immediately after surgery.
 Astigmatism correction may also be accomplished at the time of cataract removal.

 Refractive Laser Assisted Cataract Surgery and Premium Lens Options (ReLACS)

 Refractive Laser Assisted Cataract Surgery (ReLACS) is the world’s first cataract surgery to utilize the laser precision found in LASIK.
 This breakthrough in technology can make the procedure more precise, more predictable, and better than ever before.
-Louisiana Eye & Laser is one the of the very first centers in the region to offer this new technology.
+Louisiana Eye & Laser Center is one the of the very first centers in the region to offer this new technology.

 Traditional cataract surgery relies on manual techniques to access, remove, and replace the cataract.
 ReLACS uses a computer-guided laser, delivering better precision and accuracy, giving patients potentially better visual outcomes and shorter recovery times.